-Attention, Connecticut schoolteachers: The Neag School of Education invites your students to enter the 24th annual Letters About Literature contest, sponsored by the Library of Congress.
+Attention, Connecticut school teachers: The Neag School of Education, the Connecticut Writing Project, and the UConn Department of English invite your students to enter the 25th annual Letters About Literature contest, sponsored by the Library of Congress.

 What is Letters About Literature?